MaayanPeleg/sre-orderbook-report/Pipelines/script.md

 - In order to build our pipline we use various tools -
 - So usually we first commit out changes to a source code management system, for example GitHub
 - Then we use a pipeline tool, for example Jenkins, to receive these changes,
-- This pipeline tool will then build the code and run the tests, if these tests pass then the changes will be deployed
+- This pipeline tool will then build the code and run the relevant tests, if these tests pass then the changes will be deployed

 Benefits of Pipelines:
 - Pipelines allows automated, faster and consistent releases, having a set way how to do deploy your application can signifcantly increase efficiency and allow changes to be released quickly